 BA Political Science, Duke University

-Kathryn maintains the social media sites of Ancient History Encyclopedia and works on other marketing and curriculum development projects.
+Kathryn oversees the financial situation of Ancient History Encyclopedia and works on other marketing and curriculum development projects.
 She is thrilled to have this opportunity to combine her interests in history, teaching/learning and business in such a fun and interesting way.
 Kathryn is currently a non-profit board member and business consultant in Northern California, but she is most proud of her experience teaching ancient history, economics and business at the high school level in Northern Virginia for almost 10 years, where she was the state Economics Teacher of the Year in 2010.
 Before becoming a teacher, she held various finance and accounting positions in the Bay Area.
 She has loved ancient history since her long-ago days in Latin class and the Junior Classical League.

 BA Archaeology, University of Leicester (ongoing)